Dems stress national security as computer chips bill stalls

 Both chambers of Congress have passed bills that include about $52 billion in financial support for the U.S. semiconductor industry, but they are struggling to merge the legislation into a final compromise that could gain 60 votes in the Senate, the number needed to overcome procedural hurdles.

-McConnell, R-Ky., on Tuesday suggested the House could just take up the Senate-passed version, which would allow it to move to President Joe Biden's desk to be signed into law.
+McConnell, R-Ky., on Tuesday suggested the House could work from the Senate-passed version, which would allow it to move to President Joe Biden's desk to be signed into law.
 Or the two chambers could just take up a much narrower bill focused on semiconductor incentives, leaving out provisions on trade and new research priorities.

 Both options face major hurdles.
-A Democratic leadership aide in the House said the Senate bill has too many fundamental problems to get the necessary 218 votes in the House.
+Maryland Rep. Steny Hoyer, the House majority leader, said McConnell's call for the House to go with the Senate bill was “an arrogant, unreasonable demand."
 Meanwhile, senators from both parties are wary of settling for the $52 billion in financial incentives after working for years on other priorities in the bill.

 “It's just that there's too many other things that we worked so hard on.
 Why would we cut that down?" said Sen. Tim Kaine, D-Va.
 “If it's about being truly competitive, why would we say we just want to be a little competitive."